DevOpsPlayground/NGINX-Workshop/README.md

     events {}

 Check your browser.
-Now, the .css and .js files should be accepted and working.
+Now, any files you serve will be interpreted correctly by your browser.

 So now we know a little bit about serving static html files, enough to explore on your own, let's look at a different feature of NGINX, loadbalancing.

 # 7 Load balancing

-Diagram --> multiple backend 'worker' servers reached by one NGINX endpoint.

 The use a of a loadbalancer is a common way to increase capacity, and the simplest way of managing this is a 'round robin' algorithm, where traffic is directed to the next backend worker each time a new request comes in.